microsoft/vscode-extension-samples/webpack-sample/README.md

 ## Configuration

-Webpack in configured in the [`webpack.config.js`](./webpack.config.js)-file.
+Webpack is configured in the [`webpack.config.js`](./webpack.config.js)-file.
 Find annotation inside the file itself or refer to the excellent webpack documentation: [https://webpack.js.org/configuration/]().
 In short, the config-files defines the entry point of the extension, to use TypeScript, to produce a commonjs-module, and what modules not to bundle.

 ## Scripts